BugSplat-Git/bugsplat-js/README.md

-bugsplat.setDefaultUser(user); // The name or id of your user bugsplat.setDefaultEmail(email); // The email of your user bugsplat.setDefaultDescription(description); // Additional info about your crash that gets reset after every post bugsplat.addAdditionalFile(pathToFile); // Path to a file to be added at post time (limit 1MB) bugsplat.postAndExit(error); // Wrapper for post that calls process.exit(1) after posting error to BugSplat bugsplat.post(error, options, callback); // Posts an arbitrary Error object to BugSplat
+bugsplat.setDefaultUser(user); // The name or id of your user bugsplat.setDefaultEmail(email); // The email of your user bugsplat.setDefaultDescription(description); // Additional info about your crash that gets reset after every post bugsplat.setDefaultAdditionalFilePaths(paths); // Paths to files to be added at post time (limit 1MB) bugsplat.postAndExit(error); // Wrapper for post that calls process.exit(1) after posting error to BugSplat bugsplat.post(error, options); // Posts an arbitrary Error object to BugSplat
-// If the values options.appKey, options.user, options.email or options.description are set the corresponding default values will be overwritten
+// If the values options.appKey, options.user, options.email, options.description, options.additionalFilePaths are set the corresponding default values will be overwritten
-// The callback is a function that accepts 3 parameters requestError, responseBody, originalError where orignalError is the error that was posted to BugSplat
+// Returns a promise that resolves with properties: error (if there was an error posting to BugSplat), response (the response from the BugSplat crash post API), and original (the error passed by bugsplat.post)
 ```
 ## Additional Considerations
 It is recommended that you exit and restart your application after an uncaughtException or unhandledRejection occurs.
 Packages such as [pm2](https://www.npmjs.com/package/pm2) and [forever](https://www.npmjs.com/package/forever) can be configured to restart your application.